duckdb/duckdb/tools/pythonpkg/README.md

 ## Stubs

-`*.pyi` stubs can be generated with [Mypy's `stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html).
+`*.pyi` stubs are generated with [Mypy's `stubgen`](https://mypy.readthedocs.io/en/stable/stubgen.html) and tweaked.
-There is a bit of a chicken and egg situation with this - the stubs should go in the package, but `stubgen` needs to look at the package to generate the stubs!
+If you want to regenerate the stubs, there is a bit of a chicken and egg situation with this - the stubs should go in the package, but
+`stubgen` needs to look at the package to generate the stubs!

-Thus, the full process to generate new stubs and use the resultion package with them would look like:
+Thus, the full process to generate new stubs and use/test the resulting package with them would look like:

-    BUILD_PYTHON=1 make debug # installs package without / with old stubs make python-stubs
+    BUILD_PYTHON=1 make debug # installs package without / with old stubs scripts/regenerate_python_stubs.sh
+    # (re-apply our fixes on top of generate stubs)
     BUILD_PYTHON=1 make debug # installs package with up-to-date stubs.

+There is a test that you can run to check the stubs match the real duckdb package - this runs in CI (sorry in advance...).
+If you add a method to the duckdb py library and forget to add it to the stub, this test will helpfully fail.

+The workflow for getting the stubs right will look something like

+    # an egg install will mean stubtest reads the installed stubs
+    # instead of the ones in this directory, which is probably not
+    # what you want when you're fixing them, so pip install -e
+    # instead.
+    (cd tools/pythonpkg; pip install -e .)
+    # (add method to python duckdb)
+    # regerate stub
+    scripts/regenerate_python_stubs.sh
+    # (re-apply our fixes on top of generate stubs,
+    # hint: git add -p; git checkout HEAD tools/pythonpkg/stubs)
+    # check tests
+    pytest tests/stubs # or python -m mypy.stubtest duckdb